A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: Power Systems Resilience Enhancement Strategies

-In \cite{ahmadi2020application,lin2018tri}, a tri-level optimization is proposed that focuses on hardening power networks to enhance the resilience of distribution systems.
+In \cite{lin2018tri}, a tri-level optimization is proposed that focuses on hardening power networks to enhance the resilience of distribution systems.
 It explores strategic decision-making for system hardening through scenario planning under maximum-damage conditions.
-System hardening, while serving as an effective resilience enhancement strategy, involves a significant financial burden \cite{bie2017battling,mishra2021review}.
+System hardening, while serving as an effective resilience enhancement strategy, involves a significant financial burden.
 Consequently, substantial research has focused on developing cost-effective hardening solutions without compromising safety or efficiency \cite{mishra2021review}.
-The integration of DER into modern power systems introduces additional challenges.
+In addition to general infrastructure reinforcement, several studies have examined hardening strategies specifically aimed at mitigating lightning-induced failures in transmission systems operating in regions with high lightning density.
+Lightning strikes are a major cause of transmission line outages.
+To reduce these risks, mitigation measures such as improving tower-footing grounding resistance, installing additional shield wires or underbuilt ground wires, and deploying transmission-line surge arresters (TLSAs) have been widely investigated.
+Recent studies have proposed optimization-based frameworks to determine the optimal placement of TLSAs along transmission corridors.
+For example, several works validated these strategies using realistic transmission-line models in lightning-prone regions such as Brazil and Malaysia, demonstrating significant reductions in lightning-induced outage rates when protection devices are strategically deployed \cite{Visacro2022LightningReview,Visacro2021CombinedMeasures,Visacro2020TLSAConstraints,Castro2022OptimalTLSAPlacement,Ahmed2023ArresterProtocol}.
+In parallel, risk-based resilience frameworks have been developed to quantify the probabilistic impact of thunderstorms on transmission infrastructure by combining lightning detection data, line outage records, and fragility models.
+These approaches enable utilities to prioritize protection upgrades and maintenance actions based on lightning exposure and asset vulnerability, with applications demonstrated using transmission outage data from Southwest China and probabilistic analyses calibrated to England's transmission networks \cite{Bao2021ThunderstormFragility,Souto2023ProbabilisticLightningImpact}.
+Beyond these infrastructure-level mitigation strategies, the integration of distributed energy resources (DERs) into modern power systems introduces additional challenges.
 The uncertainty associated with renewable energy operation complicates traditional scenario-based hardening techniques, as it increases the number and severity of system contingencies and potential worst-case scenarios \cite{wang2022systematic}.